MariiaZhytnikova/Philo/Readme.md

 Large-scale simulation, no deadlocks shouls occure and one philo dies

 	./philo 199 401 200 200
-No meals: one philo should die or as option error message
+No meals: one philo should die or, as option, error message

 	./philo 199 401 200 200 0